Criteria: Financial need; enrolled at least half time.

 After your deferment has ended, your loan will go back into repayment and you will receive monthly billing notifications from ECSI.
 Please note that if you are applying for an in-school deferment, you will need to do so for every semester that you are enrolled or your loan will go into repayment status.

 It is important that you make your payments by the due date listed on your billing statement.
 If you default on your loan payments, your loan repayment will be accelerated and may be referred to an outside collection agency.
-At that time the loan will be due in full and you will be responsible for the entire unpaid balance of the loan, including principal, interest, late charges, and the additional collection costs.
-You will not be eligible for any further federal student financial assistance, and the default will be disclosed to credit bureau organizations and the NSLDS.
+At that time the loan will be due in full and you will be responsible for the entire unpaid balance of the loan, including principal, interest, and late charges.
+The default will be disclosed to credit bureau organizations.

 It is your responsibility to keep your contact information including your mailing address, phone number, and email address updated with ECSI so that you continue to receive updates on your loan status.
 You can either change your address through the ECSI website or by phone.